Are you struggling to come up with unique Easter basket ideas?

 31. Simple DIY Mini Easter Basket

 I love it when people share ideas for simple mini baskets.
-They are invaluable to school teachers, Sunday school teachers, coaches, and any other leader of a group which must produce 10 or more festive items each holiday season.
+They are invaluable to school teachers, Sunday school teachers, coaches, and any other leader of a group that must produce 10 or more festive items each holiday season.

 These small baskets are easy to build, very cost-effective, and cute.
 They show you put time and consideration into what you’re giving to others.